-In conjunction with its advisors, the Council has submitted a claim for the reimbursement of output tax accounted for on the supply of sporting services, on the basis that it is not a taxable person in providing them and the services are therefore outside the scope of VAT.
-Should this claim be successful the General Fund may benefit from around £700,000 however HMRC have as yet not accepted the non-business principle and indeed has put forward an argument for sporting services to be classed as exempt.
+In conjunction with its advisers, the Council has submitted claims for the reimbursement of output tax accounted for on the supply of sporting services, on the basis that it is not a taxable person in providing them and the services are therefore outside the scope of VAT.
+Should these claims be successful the General Fund may potentially benefit from over £1m, however HMRC have as yet not accepted the non-business principle and indeed has put forward an argument for sporting services to be classed as exempt.